toniilic/cline/docs/architecture/README.md

 - Blue (#0066ff): Extension state context
 - Green (#00cc66): Cline provider
 - All components use white text for maximum readability

+## Purpose and Structure of the Architecture Documentation

+The architecture documentation aims to provide a clear and comprehensive overview of the Cline extension's architecture.
+It is structured to help developers understand the main components and modules of the project architecture.

+### Main Components and Modules

+- **Core Extension:** The core logic and state management of the extension.
+- **Webview UI:** The user interface components and their interactions.
+- **Storage:** The mechanisms for storing task-specific data and checkpoints.
+- **Data Flow:** The flow of data between different components and modules.

+### Understanding and Navigating the Architecture Diagrams

+To understand and navigate the architecture diagrams effectively:
+1. Familiarize yourself with the main components and their roles.
+2. Follow the data flow paths to see how information moves between components.
+3. Use the color scheme to identify different types of components and their interactions.

+### Contributing to the Architecture Documentation

+We welcome contributions to the architecture documentation.
+If you have suggestions or find areas that could be enhanced, please let us know.
+You can submit changes and improvements through pull requests on the Cline GitHub repository.
+Please follow the guidelines for submitting changes and improvements to ensure consistency and quality.